Yaro101/413-JavaScript-Hedelmapeli-2/README.md

 - slot-machine photo designed by katemangostar from Freepik.
 - euro-icon photo designed by Md Tanvirul Haque from Freepik.
 - lock photo designed by uplyak from Wepik.
-- reels photos from Freepik.
+- slot pictures are free from pngwing.com but for non commercial use.
 - rules.png designed by author Yahya Rouissi on Canva.com.
 - images resizing done on imageresizer.com.